Programs in Baltimore, MD

 Project FRESH Start: We help eligible homeless families in Baltimore City find stable, affordable housing so that with employment and a stable family life, they can become self-sufficient and independent.

-Project SERVE: Project SERVE is a unique, year-long, service learning opportunity where recent college graduates dedicate a year to full-time volunteerism and live in a small intentional community.
+Project SERVE: Project SERVE (Service and Education through Residential Volunteer Experience) is a unique, year-long, service learning opportunity where recent college graduates dedicate a year to full-time volunteerism and live in a small intentional community.

 Respite Care: Catholic Charities provides respite care for children and for older adults in the programs listed below.